 Emergency Oxygen Supply Connection

-The facility needs to install an emergency oxygen supply connection that allows it to connect to a temporary auxiliary source of oxygen.
+Facilities must install an emergency oxygen supply connection that allows it to connect to a temporary auxiliary source of oxygen.
 Typically, the emergency connection is located along the exterior wall near the liquid oxygen tank.
-That way, if the exterior liquid oxygen tank is damaged, an oxygen supply truck can connect to the hospital oxygen system and supply it until the exterior liquid oxygen tank is repaired.
+That way, if the exterior liquid oxygen tank is damaged, an oxygen supply truck can connect to the facility oxygen system and supply it until the exterior liquid oxygen tank is repaired.

 Liquid Oxygen Transfilling